hamza-shamas/demo-project/readme.md

 # hello-world
 Hello World repository for Git Demo

-This is not being tested by editing code on github
+This is now being tested by editing code on github

+Read Me file